namshi/namshi.github.com/source/team/index.markdown

 We'd also like to list here the rockstars who have been with us over the past months or years, and have given a core contribution to our technical stack.

+*   ##<div id="Yomna Sabry">Yomna Sabry</div>
+    {% img left team /images/yomna.png Yomna Sabry %}
+    **Yomna Sabry** is a Product Management Analyst at Namshi.
+She joined Namshi eager to learn more about the E-commerce industry because of its growing potential and its importance in people’s lives nowadays.
+    Prior to joining Namshi, she was a Product Owner at Adabisc in Qatar where she spent a year focusing on the development of products in Entertainment Technology.
+Her work there made her realize that product management is what she wants to specialize in;  she very much likes being part of and foreseeing every aspect of product development.
+    Before that, Yomna worked in research and software development in Carnegie Mellon University in Qatar for 2 years.
+She holds a B.Sc. in Computer Engineering from the American University in Cairo.
+She also wants to tour the world: 18 done and 188 more to go!

 *   ##<div id="Geshan Manandhar">Geshan Manandhar</div>
     {% img left team /images/geshan.jpg Geshan Manandhar %}